WFNC (AM)

-WFNC (640 kHz) is a commercial radio station in Fayetteville, North Carolina, broadcasting a conservative talk radio format.
+WFNC (640 kHz) is a commercial AM radio station in Fayetteville, North Carolina, broadcasting a conservative talk radio format.
 It is owned by Cumulus Media with studios and transmitter on Drayton Road off Bragg Boulevard.

 By day, it is powered at 10,000 watts.
 But at night, to reduce interference to other stations on 640 AM, it reduces power to 1,000 watts.
 It uses a non-directional antenna at all times.

 Programming

 Weekday mornings on WFNC begin with a news and interview program, Good Morning, Fayetteville hosted by Gilbert Baez.
 The rest of the weekday schedule is nationally syndicated conservative talk programs: The Chris Plante Show, The Vince Show with Vince Coglianese, The Guy Benson Show, The Mark Levin Show, The Sean Hannity Show, and Red Eye Radio.

 Weekends feature shows on a variety of subjects including money, health, technology, travel, home improvement, and real estate.
 Syndicated shows include At Home with Gary Sullivan, The Kim Komando Show, The Weekend with Michael Brown, Travel with Rudy Maxa, and Real Estate Today.
 Most hours begin with an update from CBS News Radio.